mebusy/notes/dev_notes/AI_CS188_MDP.md

 What value iteration does is essentially mimics 模仿 the bellman updates.
 You have iteractions where K gets larger and larger starting at 0.
 For each iteration you visit each state and for each state you look at each action and for each action you look at each outcome.

- - Slow
+ - Problem 1: It’s slow – O(S²A) per iteration

-The reason it's slow is each iteration not only looks at every kind of source and target state , so is s² , but also it has to consider each action each time and there're often may actions.
+    - The reason it's slow is each iteration not only looks at every kind of source and target state , so is s² , but also it has to consider each action each time and there're often may actions.

- - Problem
+ - Problem 2: The “max” at each state rarely changes

-Although you've considered all of these actions the maximum often doesn't change.
+    - Although you've considered all of these actions the maximum often doesn't change.

-Example:
+ - Problem 3: The policy often converges long before the values

+Example (TODO):

 1. arrows eventually stop changing after 8-9 iteractions.
 2. the number of lower-left changes , but it takes a while before the changes become large enough that they impact one of the arrows.